Sale 6507

 In Late Afternoon, the local is embedded within the vastness of the landscape.
 The lone figure, treading along a snowy path that cuts through his village but continues on towards the winding river and the confines of the broader Bucks County countryside, anchors the sweeping pictorial narrative of the land in the realm of the familiar.
 Similarly, the detailed stone façade on the right side of the composition compels the eye to dwell, as it contrasts with the fuzzy, homogenous mass of the forests in the middle ground, conveying the charm and comfort of the community, even as the wide expanse surrounding it suggests its remoteness.

-Fittingly, the painting initially belonged to Angela Gross Folk.
-It was one of her first fine art acquisitions, for only $700.
+Fittingly, the painting initially belonged to esteemed collector, Angela Gross Folk, and was one of her very first fine art acquisitions.
 Angela long championed Baum along with all of the Pennsylvania Impressionists and proved instrumental, through her collecting, in giving the group their identity as a cohesive school of painting.
 She appreciated the deep attachment to the region and affection for the locales of Bucks County that bound all of these artists together, despite their varying approaches to aesthetics.
 Married to Dr. Gross, whom she met working as his medical stenographer for a number of years in Hoboken, NJ, the couple eventually relocated to Bernardsville, NJ, where they began attending auctions and house sales.
-Quickly, they acquired several artworks with intention and a keen eye for underappreciated masterpieces by regional painters.
+Quickly, they acquired several artworks, including the present lot, with intention and a keen eye for underappreciated masterpieces by regional painters.